framedsc/Sitesource/markdown/GameGuides/Abzû.md

     Increase/decrease FoV | Num +/-
     Camera Rotation | PageUp and PageDown

-## Pause Game and Hide Hud
+## Hide Hud

-You may also use the Shader Toggler Addon for Reshade to toggle the shaders the draw the HUD Elements.
-This way, you can pause the game by pressing `ESC` and toggle off the shader group to hide the HUD.
-You may find the ShaderToggler.ini file of the game in this [repository](../ReshadeGuides/Addons/shader_toggler_repository.md).
+You may use the Shader Toggler Addon for Reshade to toggle the shaders the draw the HUD Elements.
+You may find the ShaderToggler.ini file of the game [here](../../ShaderTogglers/abzû.ini) or in this [repository](../ReshadeGuides/Addons/shader_toggler_repository.md).
+Press the `Caps Lock` to hide/unhide the HUD.

 ## Hotsampling